venkatamutyala/dns-resolver/README.md

 A public, lightweight DNS resolver hosted on a Linux VPS.
 This project offers a direct, personal alternative to major ISP or corporate DNS providers.

 📡 Server Details
-You can configure your device or router to use the IPv4 address: `135.181.96.153` (this is a dynamic IP, floating IPs cot more $)
+You can configure your device or router to use the IPv4 address: `135.181.96.153` (WARNING: this is a dynamic IP, floating IPs cost more $)

 ⚠️ Performance & Limitations
 Please be aware that this service is hosted on a budget-friendly VPS infrastructure ($3/month tier).